flyingcircusio/doc/src/guide/networking/networking.rst

 Physical networks
 -----------------

-The physical network is implemented with Gigabit Ethernet switches.
-Prevalently they are HP ProCurve 2810, slowly being replaced by HP ProCurve 2530 in some cases.
+The physical network in our public datacenter is implemented with Extreme VDX switches in a leaf-spine architecture with a redundant (n=2) spine.
+We leverage 1G/10G ports for VM connectivity, 10G ports for storage and redundant 2x40G connectivity in our backbone.
+The datacenter uplink from our routers uses 10G connectivity.

 For traffic separation we leverage VLANs and provide physical servers with a dedicated link for each VLAN that it needs access to.